mxstbr/mxstbr.com/pages/thoughts/tech-choice-regrets-at-spectrum.md

 Turns out, building your own production-ready SSR setup is tough.
 It takes a lot of work and it is difficult to provide a good experience, for both developers and users.

 Next.js offers an amazing development experience and fast performance out of the box, not to mention the great community and excellent documentation.
 I would use it in a heartbeat if we started over today (in fact, [this website is built with Next.js](https://github.com/mxstbr/mxstbr.com) 😍).

+<Lesson
+  title="Lesson 2"
+  body="Leave interesting technical problems to others where possible, no matter how simple they seem to solve."
+/>

 ### Regret 3: Using RethinkDB